BaptisteBRT62222/MLOpsPythonWorkshop/PULL_REQUEST.md

-## A picture tells a thousand words and more
+## A picture tells a thousand words and more and apanyan

 ## Before this PR